Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Destabilising subvarieties for other PDE

-Thus, if $S$ is any surface component of $E_{nK}(\tau_1^{\mathrm{dHYM}}(\alpha,\beta))$, and $S$ is smooth, the class $\tau_1^{\mathrm{dHYM}}(\alpha,\beta)$ restricts to a big class on $S$ and therefore we conclude as in the proof of Theorem \ref{main thm 3-folds} above that $S$ contains only finitely many destabilising curves.
-If $S$ is singular, we again conclude as in the proof of Theorem \ref{main thm 3-folds} above. \end{proof} \begin{corollary} Let $X$ be a smooth projective variety of dimension three.
+The second inequality follows by the semistability hypothesis.
+Thus, if $S$ is any surface component of $E_{nK}(\tau_1^{\mathrm{dHYM}}(\alpha,\beta))$, and $S$ is smooth, the class $\tau_1^{\mathrm{dHYM}}(\alpha,\beta)$ restricts to a nef class on $S$ which is big and therefore we conclude as in the proof of Theorem \ref{main thm 3-folds} above that $S$ contains only finitely many destabilising curves (for they are among the irreducible components of the negative part of the Zariski decomposition of the big class $\tau_1^\mathrm{dHYM}(\alpha,\beta)|_S$).
+If $S$ is singular, we again conclude as in the proof of Theorem \ref{main thm 3-folds} above by taking a resolution of $S$. \end{proof} \begin{corollary} Let $X$ be a smooth projective variety of dimension three.
 Let $\alpha,\beta$ be Kähler classes on $X$ such that $(X,\beta,\alpha)$ satisfies the supercritical phase hypothesis.
 Suppose the class $\tau_2^{\mathrm{dHYM}}(\alpha,\beta)$ is big.
-Then, the union $V^{\mathrm{dHYM}}_{\alpha,\beta}$ of all subvarieties of $X$ that \emph{(dHYM-)}destabilize the triple $(X,\beta,\alpha)$ is a proper analytic subset of $X$. \end{corollary} \begin{proof} This argument is very nearly identical to the proof of Theorem \ref{thm analyticity} above after making appropriate straightforward changes. \end{proof}
+Then, the union $V^{\mathrm{dHYM}}_{\alpha,\beta}$ of all subvarieties of $X$ that \emph{(dHYM-)}destabilise the triple $(X,\beta,\alpha)$ is a proper analytic subset of $X$. \end{corollary} \begin{proof} This argument is very nearly identical to the proof of Theorem \ref{thm analyticity} above after making appropriate straightforward changes. \end{proof}